ukoloff/without/README.md

 $('#output').html func msg: "Hello"
 ```

 Both ways are supported.
 You can even mix them in one call.
-Sometimes it's convenient to pass *two* data
+Sometimes it's convenient to pass *two* (or even more!) data
 sets into template.

-Syntactic sugar for `withOut.compile()` named `$compile()` create template function, whose first argument
+Syntactic sugar for `withOut.compile()` named `$compile()` create
-is also passed as `@`. `withOut.JSTs()` does this either.
+template function, whose first argument is also passed as `@`.
+`withOut.JSTs()` does this either.
 One can pass data to such a function in the first
 (regular) argument and refer to it via `@`.

 ```coffee